michalmar/azure-labs/HOL07-AML-R/01-dsvm-lab.md

 # Data Science Virtual Machine lab

+In this lab you will provision Data Science Virtual Machine, a comprehensive pre-configured virtual machines for data science modelling, development and deployment.

 ## Provision / Setup the VM in Azure Portal

 1. Open Azure Portal [https://portal.azure.com/](https://portal.azure.com/)